freeCodeCamp/news-translation-tasks/README.md

 Check out the list of available articles in the GitHub Projects of your language, and pick the issue that you'd like to work on.

 2. Comment `/postedit` on the issue.
-This will automatically assign the issue to you and move the card to the "in Post-edit" status.
+This will automatically assign the issue to you and move the card to the "in Postediting" status.

 *It may take a few minutes before the GitHub Actions workflow responds to the command.
 When it's done, it will add a comment "@username We have assigned this article to you."